-Other information
+Other Information

 The directors are responsible for the other information.
-The other information comprises the information included in the document titled "Zeno Capital Limited group annual financial statements for the year ended 31 December 2019", which includes the Directors' Report and the Audit Committee's Report as required by the BVI Business Companies Act, 2004, which we obtained prior to the date of this report.
+The other information comprises the information included in the document titled "Zeno Capital Limited group annual financial statements for the year ended 31 December 2021", which includes the Directors' Report and the Audit Committee's Report as required by the BVI Business Companies Act, 2004.
 The other information does not include the group financial statements and our auditor's report thereon.